jkonecny12/kuki-in-docker/README.md

 -------------
 ``sudo docker run -ti --rm -e DISPLAY=unix$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix -v /home/$USER/.kuki:/home/kuki/.kuki --privileged kuki``

+or use `run_kuki.sh` script.

 To enable XServer it is required to have `DISPLAY` environment variable, `/tmp/.X11-unix` folder and `--privileged` inside of the container.
+To save Kuki settings it is required to have /home/$USER/.kuki folder inside of container.

 Enable PulseAudio
 -----------------